kieranpotts/rootfiles/docs/en/workflow.md

    This naming convention helps the project maintainers to manage external contributions, because each pull request will explicitly reference an open issue.

-   Use the following ``git`` commands to create and checkout your development branch.
+   Use the following Git commands to create and switch to your development branch.

    ```
    git branch dev/[issue]-[description] test